By Angela (Ceresnie) Prince

 Higher education institutions with more name recognition and reputational weight are seen as more trusted.
 These traditional institutions have served their communities over the past decades, and have earned the trust of learners.
 All of that well-earned reputation and brand equity doesn’t necessarily need to be “disrupted” through the shift toward career education, but rather can leverage partnerships with accelerated programs to adapt to changing learner needs more quickly and efficiently.

 Accordingly, many providers of accelerated career training programs have started to partner with universities to deliver their training.
 These partnerships allow innovative programs, from technology training to healthcare training, to be offered by trusted institutions.
 Learners get certificates and skills with the name of the well-known institution, as well as the career-focused benefit—and the more student-friendly price—of an accelerated program.
-And, most importantly, the value equation is clear: a student can readily understand the cost of the program and compare it to the expected return on investment.
+And, most importantly, the value equation is clear: a student can readily understand the cost of the program and compare it to what they can expect to receive.